-We also had a number of volunteers visiting our projects and assisting with language classes, dance, gardening, painting, art, sports, music.
+We also had a number of volunteers visiting our projects and assisting with language classes, building chicken huts, gardening, painting, art, sports, music.
 The volunteers also greatly contributed to fundraising for our projects.
+Thanks to these efforts the children have gone on a couple of amazing trips that our returning volunteer has raised the money for.